 Roasted Brussels Sprouts with Bacon

-This bacon brussel sprouts recipe is filled with healthy nutrients and mouth-watering bacon.
-If you’ve never tried brussel sprouts before, this is the time!
-There is an endless variety of options to choose from to make brussel sprouts, but this one is the best!
+This bacon brussels sprouts recipe is filled with healthy nutrients and mouth-watering bacon.
+If you’ve never tried brussels sprouts before, this is the time!
+There is an endless variety of options to choose from to make brussels sprouts, but this one is the best!

 Preheat the oven to 350 degrees.

 Cook the bacon until it’s crispy.

 Finely chop the bacon and set it aside.

 Place the Brussels sprouts in a bowl and pour the grease from the bacon over the top.